raspberrypilearning/c3-wolfram-crossword-solver/en/step_4.md

-## Using Wolfram Alpha to analyse Iiput
+## Use Wolfram Alpha to analyse Iiput

 Earlier you learned that to use `DictionaryLookup`, the input needs to be in a specific format:
 + Each letter has to be interpreted as a string, with `""`